-The Waterbury Courthouse is a unique and historic landmark in the town with its curved exterior and brass features inside.
+The Waterbury Courthouse, with its curved exterior and brass features, is a unique and historic landmark in the town.
 The Waterbury Judicial District is located at 300 Grand Street in Waterbury.
-Attorneys at Aeton Law Partners have litigated cases in Waterbury as well as in the nearby Hartford courts.
-In Hartford, there are a number of courthouses including the Supreme Court of Connecticut, located at 231 Capitol Avenue, Hartford, CT as well as the Appellate Court, located at 75 Elm Street, Hartford, CT.
+Attorneys at Aeton Law Partners have litigated cases in Waterbury, as well as in the nearby Hartford courts.
+In Hartford, there are a number of courthouses, including the Supreme Court of Connecticut, located at 231 Capitol Avenue, Hartford, CT, as well as the Appellate Court, located at 75 Elm Street, Hartford, CT.
 A federal United States District Court, the Richard Abraham Ribicoff Federal Building, is located at 450 Main Street, Hartford, CT 06103.
-Clients from Glastonbury, Windsor, and other nearby towns litigate in a number of the state Superior and Probate Courts which are also found in Hartford.
+Clients from Glastonbury, Windsor, and other nearby towns litigate in a number of the state’s Superior and Probate Courts, which are also found in Hartford.

 Aeton Law Partners is located at 101 Centerpoint Drive, Suite 105 in Middletown, Connecticut 06457.
 For more information about our firm or for directions, please call our law offices at 860.785.2099.